By Steve Dwyer

 Affordable Housing Expertise

 Whelan’s “true passion” is affordable housing developments.
 She talked about guiding affordable housing developers through the process.
-“I have been doing this for 15 years as part of a team with affordable housing developers.
-One of my eternal goals is to help reduce costs for these developers within these AH projects—lower the overhead—and then use the savings created to pump resources back into the communities, all done to enhance the lives of the local residents.”
+“I have been doing this for more than 15 years as part of a team with affordable housing developers.
+One of my eternal goals is to help reduce costs for these developers within these projects—lower the overhead—and then use the savings created to pump resources back into the communities, all done to enhance the lives of the local residents.”

 “Some of these smaller-size firms are under the impression that becoming part of the Partnership would not be feasible for them, starting with a misconception about costs of membership.”
 She wants to flip that script.
 “I want the Partnership become more inclusive pertaining to the diversity of the member profile.
-The BABA process also showed me that the same ‘types’ of projects were continually getting nominated and that also needs to diversify.”
+The BABA process has showed me that the same ‘types’ of projects were continually getting nominated and that also needs to diversify.”

 The future—2022 and beyond—looks brighter for what the Partnership can accomplish with a new breed of board member helming the navigation process.
 Finding prime new board members starts with volunteerism, and so much can dovetail from there.
 Stay tuned.